Discover your policy value in seconds:

 Cashing Out On Whole Life Insurance

-In the explanation above, it should be emphasized that with a whole life insurance policy, a policyholder may either use the living benefit (the accrued cash value), or receive the death benefit.
+In the explanation above, it should be emphasized that with a whole life insurance policy, a policyholder may either receive the living benefit (the accrued cash value) or the death benefit.
 But not the combined value of the two.

 This is why getting a life settlement on whole life insurance can be difficult.